Users & Access

 The permissions feature enables granular, role-based access control beyond the default Admin/User model.

-Note: Permissions is a feature that must be enabled for your account.
+Note: Permissions is a feature that is only available in our Premium plan.
 Without it, users are either Admin (full access) or base user.

 Available permissions